RAQ: Relationship-Aware Graph Querying in Large Networks: Relationship-Aware Querying (RAQ)

 Each of the $bw$ edges selected in the previous phase generates a common 1-edge subgraph of the query and the target graph.
-We now grow them to form MCSs using the standard algorithm explained in Sec.~\ref{sec:naive} (line 19).
-However, we impose a prioritization scheme.
-Suppose $g=(V_g,E_g)$ is a common subgraph of the query and the target graph, but not necessarily an MCS.
-On $g$, we can apply the following bound. \begin{theorem} The maximum similarity of any MCS $M$ formed by growing $g$ further is $\widehat{CGS}(q,g)=CGS(q,g)+|E_q|-|E_g|$. \end{theorem} \begin{proof} The maximum similarity between any two edges is 1.
-Furthermore, the maximum number of edges in any MCS of $q$ is $|E_q|$.
-Since at most $|E_q|-|E_g|$ edges can be added to any MCS $M$ formed through $g$, $CGS(q,M)\leq \widehat{CGS}(q,g)$. \end{proof}
+We now grow them one edge at time to larger subgraphs (line 19).
+On any such subgraph $g=(V_g,E_g)$ we can apply the following bound. \begin{thm} The maximum similarity of any isomorphic match to query graph $q$ formed by growing $g$ further is $\widehat{RAQ}(q,$ $g)=RAQ(q,g)+|E_q|-|E_g|$. \end{thm} \begin{proof} The maximum similarity between any two edges is $1$ (Eq.~\ref{eq:edgesim}).
+Therefore, the maximum similarity contributed from the edges yet to be added is at most $|E_q|-|E_g|$.
+The theorem follows. \end{proof}